mtak-/lstm/README.md

 # lstm

-*WIP: This library was written for fun, and is not meant for production code*
+*WIP: This library was written for fun and could have ubgs :)*

 `lstm` is a header only implementation of Software Transactional Memory (STM) designed to be simple to use, and flexible.
 It's only been tested on Apple Clang so YMMV.